StreetCodeAcademy/programming-fundamentals/python-curriculum/Warmup_Exercises/README.md

 **Copy just the definition of the function into CodingBat to check your function for correctness against its test cases: https://codingbat.com/prob/p120546**.

 ### Exercise 2
+Let's pretend that we purchased a parrot.
+Parrots are amazing and can talk at all hours of the day.
+However, if they talk at the wrong hours, the parrrot could get us into trouble.

-Write a function called `parrot_trouble()` that takes in two boolean arguments, `talking` and `hour`.
-Both of these two variables are booleans, so they can only stores the values `True` and `False`.
+Write a function called `parrot_trouble()` that takes in two arguments, `talking` and `hour`.

+`talking` is an argument that represents whether or not the parrot is talking.
+It is a boolean argument and therefore it can only take the values `True` and `False`.

+`hour` is an argument that represents the hour at which the parrot is talking.
+It is a numeric (number) argument with values from 0-23.

-We have a loud talking parrot.
-The "hour" parameter is the current hour time in the range 0-23.
-We are in trouble if the parrot is talking and the hour is before 7 or after 20.
-Return `True` if we are in trouble.
+The parrot will get us in trouble if it is talking and the hour is before 7 or after 20.
+Write the code for `parrot_trouble` so that it returns `True` if we are in trouble.

 ```python
 def parrot_trouble(talking, hour):